Yon Yoeurn

 Yon Yoeurn also written as Yon Yeurn (យ៉ុន យ៉ើន; born 9 July 2000) is a Cambodian professional footballer who plays as a Forward for Cambodian Women's League club Nagaworld, and the Cambodia women's national team.

 Early life

 Yon started playing football at the age of 9, However, due to family challenges, she played inconsistently and suspended her studies for 2–3 years before completing 12th grade.

 Club career

 In 2019, Yon Yoeurn was selected to join the football club Nagaworld FC, marking a key career milestone.

-In March 2022, Yon was awarded Player of the Year following the end of the season.
+In March 2022, Yoeurn was awarded Player of the Year following the end of the season.

-On 19 June 2024, Yon joined Lao Women's League club Young Elephants on loan for their 2024–25 AFC Women's Champions League Preliminary Stage campaign, becoming the first locally developed female player to play abroad.
+On 19 June 2024, Yoeurn joined Lao Women's League club Young Elephants on loan for their 2024–25 AFC Women's Champions League Preliminary Stage campaign, becoming the first locally developed female player to play abroad.
 On 25 August 2024, she scored the club first goal at international stage against Abu Dhabi Country Club in the 83th minute. becoming the first Cambodian and Southeast Asian to score in the competition.
+Yoeurn scoring three goals and Saody contributing one, helping their team achieve an impressive third place in the league.

+Along with team-mate Hok Saody, Yoeurn joined Bangkok Women's FC for the Thai Women's League in January 2025.
+The transfer was facilitated by NagaWorld FC's Technical Director, Therdsak Chaiman, a legendary figure in Thai football.
+Yoeurn scored three goals to help her team achieved an impressive third place in the league.

+In July 2025, Yoeurn joined Still Aerion WFC on a short-term loan to play in the Singapore Women's Premier League.
+She made seven appearances and scoring eight goals during her stay.
+Yoeurn decided to return to NagaWorld FC after the club was hit by several injuries among key player.